 During the first year of the program, modules for both the Multiple Subject/Single Subject and Education Specialist Mild/Moderate candidates will cover topics such as foundations of teaching, planning for data-driven instruction, supporting diverse learners and effective instructional delivery.
 During the second year of the program, Multiple Subject/Single candidates will complete coursework in general education instructional planning, methodology of teaching reading and writing in the content area, technology in the classroom, advanced planning and instructional delivery and healthy environments for student learning.
-Coursework for second year Education Specialist Mild/Moderate candidates will focus on special education topics such as behavioral, social and environmental supports for learning, healthy environments for student learning in special education, collaboration, consultation and case management, strategies for teaching students with disabilities and assessing and evaluation of students with Mild/Moderate disabilities.
+Coursework for second year Education Specialist Mild/Moderate candidates will focus on special education topics such as behavioral, social and environmental supports for learning, healthy environments for student learning, application of legal issues in special education, transition planning in special education, collaboration, consultation and case management, strategies for teaching students with disabilities and assessing and evaluation of students with Mild/Moderate disabilities.